Sun 12/24 at 6PM; Sun 12/31 at 4PM

 - Hosted by Branford Marsalis

-Over the last year, Chapel Hill-based songwriter and producer Chris Stamey has been working on a narrative song cycle set in Manhattan in the early 1960s.
+Over the last several years, Chapel Hill-based songwriter and producer Chris Stamey has been working on a narrative song cycle set in Manhattan in the early 1960s.
 Called Occasional Shivers, it centers around a circle of jazz theater performers and their experiences.
-It's now a radio play with a seasonally-inspired mix of music and dialogue.
+In 2016 he, in partnership with WUNC, turned it into a radio play with a seasonally-inspired mix of music and dialogue.

-The play features singers Nneena Freelon, Marshall Crenshaw, Don Dixon, Millie McGuire, Kirsten Lambert, Django Haskins, Skylar Gudasz and an all-star band that includes jazz greats Scott Sawyer, Will Campbell, John Brown and Bill Frisell.
-Branford Marsalis appears as a party guest.
-It is by turns a playful and bittersweet show that will sound thoroughly rooted in the season, but does so with all-original music by Stamey.
+The play features singers Nneena Freelon, Marshall Crenshaw, Don Dixon, Millie McGuire, Presyce Baez, Kirsten Lambert, Django Haskins, Skylar Gudasz and an all-star band that includes jazz greats Scott Sawyer, Will Campbell, John Brown and Bill Frisell.
+It is by turns a playful and bittersweet show that sounds thoroughly rooted in the season, but does so with all-original music by Stamey.

 Stamey is best known for his work with the legendary North Carolina jangle-pop band The dB's, as a sought-after music producer, and songwriter.

-Listen to the program (or download it to listen later):
+Listen to the 2017 radio program (or download it to listen later):

 The music is scored for jazz combo and string quartet (see music sheet example below).
 Through the music Stamey reimagines the Great American Songbooks of Gershwin, Porter, Berstein, Berlin and others against a backdrop of pop and 1960s period Manhattan culture.